-- The desire of funders to invest wisely in identified priority projects that will make the most long-term, beneficial impact. - An ageing network of facilities needing refurbishment, re-purposing, replacement - Changing demographics within a community, such as an increase in the population or shift in the life stages' profile. - Changing sport and recreation trends nationally and within the districts, requiring new types of facilities or a new use of an existing facility. - Increasing expectations of users and user groups. - A growing acknowledgement that there is a hierarchy of facilities - regional, sub-regional and local - and that regional collaboration is the best way to develop these. - The risks inherent in focussing on and responding to the wants rather than the priority needs within a region.
+- The desire of funders to invest wisely in identified priority projects that will make the most long-term, beneficial impact. - An ageing network of facilities needing refurbishment, re-purposing, replacement or removal. - Changing demographics within a community, such as an increase in the population or shift in the life stages' profile. - Changing sport and recreation trends nationally and within the districts, requiring new types of facilities or a new use of an existing facility. - Increasing expectations of users and user groups. - A growing acknowledgement that there is a hierarchy of facilities regional, sub-regional and local and that regional collaboration is the best way to develop these. - The risks inherent in focussing on and responding to the wants rather than the priority needs within a region.

-The Strategy has been led by Sport Otago and developed by consultants Global Leisure with the guidance of a Project Governance Group (PGG), who have overseen the Strategy's development, and a Project Steering Group (PSG), who have had input to it.
+who have overseen the Strategy's development, and a Project Steering Group (PSG), who have had input to it.
 The PGG includes representatives of Queenstown Lakes District Council, Central Otago District Council, Central Lakes Trust, Sport New Zealand, Sport Central and the community.
 The financial support of the Queenstown Lakes District Council, Central Lakes Trust, Otago Community Trust, The Community Trust of Southland and Sport NZ is also acknowledged.